MxTheo/brk/README.md

 2. Extract the files in your custom directory for scripts
 3. If you do not have a custom directory for scripts, create one and add the path to your bash_profile
     - For example PATH="/path/to/scripts/:$PATH"
-4. If you are running on a different system then Mac OS, change the shebang line in brktime
+4. If you are running on a different system then Mac OS, change the shebang line in brktime and plsmin
     - WINDOWS: #! python3
     - LINUX:         #! /usr/bin/python3
-5. Make files brk and brktime executable, by running:
+5. Make files brk, brktime and plsmin executable, by running:
-    - chmod +x brk
-    - chmod +x brktime
+    - chmod +x brk brktime plsmin

 PYTHON DEPENDENCIES:
 1. subprocess